 1. The 5G DDNMF sends a POST request to the monitorUpdateResultCallbackRef to notify the NF service consumer about the monitoring revocation results for the user.
 The request shall the Discovery Type, the ProSe Restricted Code, the Application ID, the Banned RPAUID, the Banned PDUID, and the monitoring revocation results.

-2. The NF service consumer responds with "204 No Content".
+2a.
+On success, the NF service consumer responds with "204 No Content".